iatal/fragility_ma/app/README.md

 =============================
 TO DO:
 - [ ] in forest plot, for RD, put absolute values, not log
-- [ ] add a "see details" button to see trial level modifications
 - [ ] cut too long names in plot (up to 20 charact.)
 - [ ] add log messages
-- [ ] add pedagogical figure in about